 Aiming high for college?
-Read our articles on how to get a 2400 on the SAT and what it takes to get into the most selective schools.
+Read our articles on how to get a perfect score on the SAT and what it takes to get into the most selective schools.

 If you're working on raising your score to reach your goals, check out my article that lists 15 quick tips for improving your SAT score.